 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of long-term patients who are given antipsychotic drugs.
-Excessive reliance on these medications may suggest that a nursing home is using these medications to subdue residents in situations where such drugs aren't medically indicated.
-However, some nursing homes need to rely more on these drugs due to an increased number of patients with cognitive disorders.
+This metric is a measure of the percent of long-term stay residents that are given antipsychotic drugs.
+High levels of antipsychotic drug use may mean that a nursing home is using these drugs to subdue residents in scenarios where such drugs are not medically required.
+However, some nursing homes may need to rely on these medications due to having more residents suffering from dementia.

 Appropriately Uses Anti-Anxiety Medication